kenoxa/beamwind/packages/beamwind/README.md

 By default, these values are inherited by the `padding`, `margin`, `width`, `height`, `maxHeight`, `gap`, `inset`, `space`, and `translate` core plugins.

 Most tailwind classes use a deterministic number calculation scheme (for example [width](https://tailwindcss.com/docs/width)).
-If beamwind detects a number in a token and there is not mapped value in the theme it uses the following algorithm to generate a CSS value:
+If beamwind detects a number in a directive and there is not mapped value in the theme it uses the following algorithm to generate a CSS value which aligns with the tailwind rules for that directive:

-- decimal numbers (`2` or `1.5`) are divided by a divisor and `rem` is used as a unit (`w-2.5` becomes `width: 0.625rem;`)
+- decimal numbers (`2` or `1.5`) are divided by a divisor and a unit is added (`w-2.5` becomes `width: 0.625rem;`)
 - fractions (`1/6` or `3/5`) are evaluated and `%` is used as a unit (`w-4/5` becomes `width: 80%;`)

 > Non number-like values are used as is and may result in invalid CSS values.